 Dredged volume computation shall be based on BS standards or IAPH / IHO standards.
-The volume obtained from the processed data shall be physically cross checked by Simpson's rule on the full area, if possible or a part of the area
+The volume obtained from the processed data shall be physically cross checked by Simpsons rule..

 3.1.5 Calibration of Sounding Equipment

 Echo sounding equipment shall be checked and calibrated at least daily before and after use, by means of a bar or plate suspended at known depth below the water surface.
 Checking shall be performed at the actual location of the survey and the Authority may require additional checks during surveying.
 Adjustments to the recordings/readings taken shall be made accordingly.
 Records of bar checks shall be retained at the start and end of the echo sounder record for the day of survey.
 The echo sounder should maintain a repeatable accuracy of better than 10 cms.